 Renewable Energy Production Tax Credit—Tax credit for qualified systems installed on or after December 31, 2010, based on the amount of electricity produced each year for a ten-year period.

 Property Tax Exclusion for Solar Energy Systems—Property tax exclusion for 100% of the solar energy system’s value is available for certain types of systems installed between January 1, 1999 and December 31, 2024.
+This is a great program for installing solar panels in California.

 Home Energy Renovation Opportunity (HERO) Financing Program—Solar financing options that allow for repayment through special assessments on property taxes.